crazecoder/open_file/README.md

 # open_file

-A plugin that can open files by native app
+A flutter plugin that can open files by native app

 ## Usage